Rescuing double robustness: safe estimation under complete misspecification: Application to Alzheimer's disease proteomics

 The results, illustrated in Figure \ref{fig:app} and Supplementary Figure \ref{fig:app_scatter}, highlight the practical impact of double fragility in a real-world setting.
 For several peptides, the standard \texttt{DR} estimator produces ATE estimates that deviate from the \texttt{OR} and \texttt{IPW} estimates.
 In contrast, our \ACC{} estimator consistently provides more credible results that remain anchored between the two simpler \texttt{OR} and \texttt{IPW} estimators, demonstrating the importance of its safety property for drawing reliable scientific conclusions when the true data-generating process is unknown.

 We now present a preliminary analysis of the above estimates.
 Switching from the standard \texttt{DR} to the proposed \ACC{} has substantial consequences.
-The standard \texttt{DR} estimator, with its Gaussian approximation, identifies 55 peptides as differentially abundant in cases vs.~controls (at a significance level of $\alpha=0.05$, without multiple testing correction).
-In contrast, the \ACC{} estimator, with its parametric bootstrap, identifies 95 significant peptides -- the same 55, plus 40 additional findings.
-These additional peptides map to proteins translated from 38 distinct primary genes.
-Among them, 34 were {\em not} found using the standard \texttt{DR} estimator.
-Moreover, and notably, these 34 genes have been independently implicated in Alzheimer's disease by prior research, providing some external validation for our findings.
+Inference based on the standard \texttt{DR} estimator identifies 55 peptides as differentially abundant in cases vs.~controls (at a significance level of $\alpha=0.05$, without multiple testing correction).
+In contrast, inference using the \ACC{} estimator identifies 67 significant peptides.
+This includes 54 of the 55 peptides identified by the standard \texttt{DR} estimator, plus 13 additional findings unique to the \ACC{} estimator.
+These additional peptides map to proteins translated from 13 distinct primary genes.
+Notably, these 13 genes have been independently implicated in Alzheimer's disease by prior research, providing some external validation for our findings.
 A full list of the genes and the supporting literature is available in Supplementary Table \ref{tab:gene_list}.
 While a full biological interpretation is beyond the scope of this paper, these results suggest that the \ACC{} estimator, by mitigating the instability inherent in the standard \texttt{DR} approach, can indeed uncover credible and scientifically important biological signals.